 Analysis Of A Personal Statement Example

-Our co-founder, Tom, shares his thought processes with us on writing his UCAS personal statement applying for Economics:
+Our co-founder, Tom, shares his thought processes with us on writing his UCAS personal statement applying for Economics back in 2002.

 Here, I share each part of my final personal statement and the reasons why I wrote it this way.

 If you feel you need a little extra help with your personal statement, please check out our range of personal statement editing and critique services.